Kong/docs.konghq.com/app/2.2.x/auth.md

 ## Introduction

-Traffic to your upstream services (APIs or microservices) is typically controlled by the application and configuration of various Kong [authentication plugins][plugins].
-Since Kong's Service entity represents a 1-to-1 mapping of your own upstream services, the simplest scenario is to configure authentication plugins on the Services of your choosing.
+Traffic to your Upstream services (APIs or microservices) is typically controlled by the application and configuration of various Kong [authentication plugins][plugins].
+Because Kong's Service entity represents a 1-to-1 mapping of your own upstream services, the simplest scenario is to configure authentication plugins on the Services of your choosing.

 ## Generic authentication

 The most common scenario is to require authentication and to not allow access for any unauthenticated request.
-To achieve this any of the authentication plugins can be used.
+To achieve this, any of the authentication plugins can be used.
 The generic scheme/flow of those plugins works as follows:

 1. Apply an auth plugin to a Service, or globally (you cannot apply one on consumers)
 2. Create a `consumer` entity
 3. Provide the consumer with authentication credentials for the specific authentication method
-4. Now whenever a request comes in Kong will check the provided credentials (depends on the auth type) and it will either block the request if it cannot validate, or add consumer and credential details in the headers and forward the request
+4. Now whenever a request comes in, Kong will check the provided credentials (depends on the auth type) and it will either block the request if it cannot validate, or add consumer and credential details in the headers and forward the request.

 The generic flow above does not always apply, for example when using external authentication like LDAP, then there is no consumer to be identified, and only the credentials will be added in the forwarded headers.